trusted-care/babel-plugin-meteor-tracker-async-enhance/README.md

 - doesn't work with regular old Promise - objects yet.
 Promise-Objects could be monkey-patched by overriding their constructor though I think.

+## Installation

+1. Add the plugin to your app:

+    meteor npm install --save-dev babel-plugin-meteor-tracker-async-enhance

+2. Add the plugin to your babel configs' `plugins` array.

+Eg. we're using a `.babelrc` file in our meteor project dir looking like this:

+    {
+        "presets": ["@babel/preset-env"],
+        "plugins": ["babel-plugin-meteor-tracker-async-enhance"]
+    }

 ## Future optimizations and improvement ideas: